-Perform an audition up to 10 minutes.
-Your audition should include two memorized solos from two different time periods:
+Perform an audition for up to 10 minutes.
+Your audition should include two memorized solos from two different periods:

-- A Bach keyboard composition with a contrapuntal texture (invention, fugue, etc.). - A movement of a sonata by Haydn, Mozart, or Beethoven. - A Romantic work by composers such as Chopin, Brahms, and Schumann. - A 20th century work by a composer such as Debussy, Bartók or other major composer writing after 1900.
+- A Bach keyboard composition with a contrapuntal texture (invention, fugue, etc.). - A movement of a sonata by Haydn, Mozart, or Beethoven. - A Romantic work by composers such as Chopin, Brahms, and Schumann. - A 20th-century work by a composer such as Debussy, Bartók, or another significant composer writing after 1900.

-Candidates will also be asked to sight-read at least two excerpts and demonstrate knowledge of major and melodic minor scales.
+We will ask candidates to sight-read at least two excerpts and demonstrate knowledge of major and melodic minor scales.